 Some days ago I noticed another time that I have far too little knowledge about Git. „Time to change that!“, I thought and set up my own Git instance and also installed gitweb for better usability.
 Upside 1: I can keep track of the many (mainly bash) scripts I wrote in the past and all the changes I will adopt in the future.
 Upside 2: You can hopefully benefit from using and reading my code.

 If you use Thunderbird and its contact functionality, you might already have stumbled over the „show on map“ feature.
 If you add addresses to your contacts (no matter if directly in Thunderbird or via CalDAV) there appears a button which enabled you to open a map with the contact’s location.
 The default search provider is Google Maps.
 If you don’t like this service and prefer free and open systems like me, you can also add openstreetmap.

 Not a big issue in this blog post but an important one.
 Maybe I can save you some valuable time if you ever look for such a function.
 As you know I’m a heavy user of ownCloud and you also might know that synchronisation is a big topic for me.
 And the third thing you should know that forgetting a good friend’s birthday really su… well, it’s no good style.

 Today is I love Free Software day 2014.
 Using the slogan „I love Free Software but I love you more“ this day should not only be used to thank our significant others for their love but also to say „thank you“ to people who work hard to ease one’s everyday tasks with the software they develop.
-Have you ever been in an IRC channel?
+Mark an email in Thunderbird Mark an email in Thunderbird Search for emails in folder Search for emails in folder Give criteria to search for Give criteria to search for Save found emails in a virtual folder Save found emails in a virtual folder Choose folders to search in Choose folders to search in Have you ever been in an IRC channel?